 This table lists the countries which exempt (E) or tax (T) under the VAT the importation of low-value goods as part of B2C cross-border supplies.
 For countries where such imports are exempt from VAT, the collection threshold is indicated in column 3.
 This table does not cover other import scenarios such as imports of goods exchanged between private individuals or imports of goods in the personal luggage of travellers.

 Table 2.10.
-Availability of VAT refunds to foreign taxpayers
+Availability of VAT refunds to foreign businesses

 This table shows how jurisdictions have legislation in place reflecting Guidelines 2.5 and 2.6 of the International VAT/GST Guidelines to ensure that suppliers that are not located in the jurisdiction of taxation do not incur irrecoverable VAT, including when they are subject to a simplified registration and compliance regime.